BAUK261 + EC261 Both Apply

 03Highest-Disruption Routes

-Routes where British Airways passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where British Airways passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

-LHR → JFK (Heathrow–New York JFK)9% delay rate, peak season
+LHR → JFK (Heathrow–New York JFK)Moderate disruption, peak season

 04How We Handle Your Claim